Thomas Blamey: After the Second World War

+Promotion to field marshal

 Menzies became prime minister again in December 1949, and he resolved that Blamey should be promoted to the rank of field marshal, something that had been mooted in 1945.
 The recommendation went via the Governor-General, William McKell, to Buckingham Palace in London, which appeared to reply that a dominion officer could not be promoted to the rank.
 Menzies pointed out that Jan Smuts already had.
 The King's Official Secretary, Sir Alan Lascelles, then claimed that Blamey could not be promoted to field marshal because he was a retired officer, which was not true.
 Menzies then restored Blamey to active duty.
 Blamey was duly promoted to field marshal in the King's Birthday Honours of 8 June 1950.
+He is the only Australian to attain the rank of field marshal.

-A few days afterwards, Blamey became seriously ill and on 16 September 1950 received his field marshal's baton from McKell in a bedside ceremony at the Heidelberg Repatriation Hospital.
+A few days afterwards, Blamey became seriously ill.
+On 16 September 1950 he received his field marshal's baton from McKell in a bedside ceremony at the Heidelberg Repatriation Hospital.
 Blamey died there of hypertensive cerebral haemorrhage on 27 May 1951.
 His body lay in state at the Shrine of Remembrance, where 20,000 people filed past.
 Crowds estimated at 300,000 lined the streets of Melbourne at his state funeral.
 Ten of his lieutenant generals served as pallbearers: Frank Berryman, William Bridgeford, Edmund Herring, Iven Mackay, Leslie Morshead, John Northcott, Sydney Rowell, Stanley Savige, Vernon Sturdee and Henry Wells.
 His body was cremated at the Fawkner Crematorium and Memorial Park.